GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: System overview

 \subsection{Sensor suite}

 GrandTour uses the \boxi perception payload~\citep{frey2025boxi} in combination with the ANYmal quadruped robot.
-All sensors inside \boxi and ANYmal are listed in \cref{tab:components}. \boxi integrates exteroceptive and proprioceptive sensors into a compact, aluminum monoblock housing that is CNC machined to \SI{0.05}{\milli\metre} tolerance, providing excellent thermal stability and mechanical rigidity. \boxi includes two high-performance rotating LiDARs (a Livox Mid 360 (\alias{Livox}) for near field and a Hesai XT-32 (\alias{Hesai}) for long range geometric perception), together with ten RGB cameras (mixtures of high dynamic range, global shutter, and rolling shutter models), a ZED2i stereo camera (\alias{ZED2i}), a Sevensense CoreResearch unit (\alias{CoreResearch}), and three TierIV C1 HDR cameras (\alias{HDR}), enabling wide field monocular, stereo, and multi-view imaging.
-The suite further contains seven IMUs of varying quality, ranging from low-cost MEMS IMUs (\alias{STIM320}, \alias{ADIS}, \alias{AP20-IMU}, \alias{Bosch}, \alias{TDK}, \alias{ZED2i-IMU}) to a \$\num{12000} Honeywell HG4930 IMU unit (\alias{HG4930}), as well as proprioceptive encoders that measure joint positions, velocities, and contact forces.
+All sensors inside \boxi and ANYmal are listed in \cref{tab:components}. \boxi integrates exteroceptive and proprioceptive sensors into a compact, aluminum monoblock housing that is CNC machined to \SI{0.05}{\milli\metre} tolerance, providing excellent thermal stability and mechanical rigidity. \boxi includes two high-performance rotating LiDARs (a CLICx Mid 360 (\alias{Livox}) for near field and a Hesai XT-32 (\alias{Hesai}) for long range geometric perception), together with ten RGB cameras (mixtures of high dynamic range, global shutter, and rolling shutter models), a ZED2i stereo RGB-D camera (\alias{ZED2i}), a Sevensense CoreResearch unit (\alias{CoreResearch}), and three TierIV C1 HDR cameras (\alias{HDR}), enabling wide field monocular, stereo, and multi-view imaging.
+The dataset contains seven IMUs of varying quality: six from the \boxi sensor suite (\alias{HG4930}, \alias{STIM320}, \alias{ADIS}, \alias{AP20-IMU}, \alias{Bosch}, and \alias{TDK}) and one from the ANYmal-D quadruped (\alias{ANYmal-IMU}).
+The \alias{ZED2i} camera also contains an internal IMU, but this stream is not counted among the seven released dataset IMUs.
+The suite further includes proprioceptive encoders that measure joint positions, velocities, and torques; the point foot contacts in the dataset are derived onboard-estimator outputs rather than direct measurements or ground truth.
 Finally, a NovAtel CPT7 dual-antenna RTK GNSS receiver with the Inertial Explorer software solution provides global pose estimates, whereas a Leica Geosystems custom AP20 solution enables real-time recording of the position of a Leica Mini Prism relative to the Leica Geosystems MS60 total station.
 The entire sensor suite weighs about \SI{7.1}{\kilogram} and draws roughly \SI{120}{\watt}.
 For brevity, we will refer to each sensor by its acronym.\looseness-1